Contribute

 - Each device's DoubleZero public key, generated by running the command

-where W.X.Y.Z is the IP address of the DoubleZero Controller, you will use the default routing instance, nameddefault
+ping <W.X.Y.Z>where W.X.Y.Z is the IP address of the DoubleZero Controller, you will use the default routing instance, nameddefault.
+If you need to specify a VRF, for example withping vrf management <W.X.Y.Z>, then your routing instance would bemanagement.

 Agent Installation Steps